Conformal changepoint localization: Proofs

-as $n\to \infty$.
 The proof is now split into three key steps.
-First, in Step~1, we relate the \conch{} $p$-values to the `frozen-estimator' $\tilde{p}$-values, and restrict to a high-probability, non-growing set for the changepoint $\hat{\xi}_n$.
-Next, in Step~2, we use a data-dependent bound on the $\tilde{p}$-values to reduce the problem to deriving the concentration of a few empirical terms.
-Finally, in Step~3, we show that one of these key empirical terms has a negative drift uniformly over all indices $t_n\ge\xi_n+\kappa$ with high probability and complete the proof.
+First, in Step~1, we restrict to a high-probability, non-growing set around the changepoint $\xi'_n$.
+Next, in Step~2, we use a data-dependent bound on the $p$-values to reduce the problem to deriving the concentration of a few empirical terms.
+Finally, in Step~3, we show that one of these key empirical terms has a negative drift uniformly over all indices $t\ge\xi'_n+\kappa$ with high probability and complete the proof.